-You may ask yourself: “What do they mean by significant impact?”
+Deciding what counts as a “significant impact” depends on the context.
 If someone is late for a meeting once, it’s not reasonable to take them aside and ask them to work on their time management skills.
-But if the employee is late for a meeting several times in a row, that could disrupt the meeting’s flow, you’ll want to provide constructive feedback.
+But if an employee is regularly late for meetings, leaving colleagues waiting for them and disrupting the meeting’s flow, you’ll want to provide constructive feedback.

-Here, it would be reasonable to ask the employee if they’re going through some difficulty or need help with their schedules — perhaps rearranging the meeting’s time or adjusting the workload would help them.
+Here, it would be reasonable to ask the employee if they’re going through some difficulty or need scheduling support — perhaps rearranging the meeting’s time or adjusting the workload would help them.

-Whenever delivering constructive or critical feedback, explaining the impact of someone’s behavior is crucial.
-It puts the feedback into context and helps people understand why you’ve raised the subject.
+Whenever delivering constructive or critical feedback, being specific and explaining the impact is crucial.
+It puts the feedback into context and helps people understand why you’ve raised the subject in the first place.

 ⭐️ Want to build a culture of continuous feedback at your company? 👏

-Leapsome lets you celebrate your team’s successes and promote rapid development.
+Leapsome lets you celebrate your team’s successes and promote employee growth and development.

 👉 Learn more here